LeanKit-Labs/autohost/docs/authprovider.md

 	return actionRoles.length == 0 || _.intersection( actionRoles, userRoles ).length > 0;
 }
 ```

+> Note

+> The context parameter gets set from the envelope.context (which is copied from express's req.context).
+This allows
+> you to build up contextual data via middleware in your application that an auth library can use to determine
+> when a request is contextually invalid.

+> Example: record level security - middleware could attach record level information to req.context that the
+> auth lib can then use to determine if the request is valid for that record.

 ### deserializeUser( user, done ) -> void
 The inverse of `serializeUser`.
 Called from passport in order to take a raw data format and get the user record.
 The done callback follows the typical Node ( error, result ) format.